An experience in purely-clinical research for recent college graduates

 - Individuals from disadvantaged backgrounds

 - Students who are willing to make a full-time, personal commitment to the program similar to that of a first-year graduate student.

-- Nine research assistantships are available on an annual basis, usually for a period of one year (a second year of support may be available)
+- Up to nine research assistantships are available on an annual basis, usually for a period of one year (a second year of support may be available)

 - A salary of $28,000 a year

 - Full eligibility for Mayo Clinic's benefit package, including low-cost, comprehensive medical coverage

 - A dynamic mentored research experience in a supportive environment characterized by outstanding research resources, a cooperative approach to research and an atmosphere with the highest level of mutual respect among all students and staff